-The Conference Board of Canada projects Winnipeg’s GDP to accumulate $33.7 billion (2007 dollars) worth of goods and services in 2013, up 1.6 per cent from the previous year.
-This growth is attributed to a healthy goods sector, which expanded 2.7 per cent.
-For 2014, a growth rate of two per cent is projected.
+The Conference Board of Canada projects Winnipeg’s GDP to accumulate $33.9 billion (2007 dollars) worth of goods and services in 2013.
+Over the previous five years, Winnipeg's GDP has increased on average by 1.4 per cent per year.
+For 2014, a growth rate of 1.8 per cent is projected.

 - The changes in the average wage structure showed evidence of a shifting mix of higher and lower value-added jobs within an industry.
-This was apparent in the energy and environment and ICT sectors, which increased by six per cent on average per year.
-The energy and environment, aerospace and financial services sectors recorded the highest weekly earnings at $1,208, $971 and $902 respectively.
+This was apparent in the information and cultural industries; professional, scientific and technical services; manufacturing; and the arts, entertainment and recreation sectors.
+The average weekly earnings in Winnipeg increased by 12 per cent from 2008.

 Winnipeg Economic Overview

 Winnipeg has one of the most diverse economies of any major city in Canada.
 Winnipeg’s aerospace, finance and insurance, transportation, agribusiness, information technology, furniture and apparel industries provide a solid economic base that serves the community well.
 Overall, Winnipeg's diverse economy provides a stable workforce, low unemployment rate and a cushion against major fluctuations resulting from downturns in the economy.